backdrop-contrib/bee/CONTRIBUTING.md

 by starting the description of the pull request with:
 `Fixes #000` where '000' is the issue number you are addressing.
 This will link the pull request to the issue.

+I do not with to see AI generated code.
+I do not have the capacity to review large generated code additions changes.

 ### Coding standards
 All code is expected to adhere to both: